kwasniew/hyperbook/README.md

 * can even use a different framework
 * can use only HTML/CSS when JS is not needed
 * can use natural code splitting without any tools

-To integrate pages together you use hypermedia: links and forms.
+You integrate pages together with hypermedia: links and forms.
 To read more about this architecture go to Self-Contained Systems [website](https://scs-architecture.org/).

 With **client-side** routing you manage page transitions in JS and you need a client-side router.